 Local customs mean modest dress

 The key thing for me when visiting a different culture, is to see what they expect of visitors.
 I know that plenty of people seem to equate a holiday ‘somewhere hot’ with wearing as little as possible, but this isn’t always appropriate, especially in the Middle East.
 Whilst tourists can get away with more leniency with regards to local customs, you should really try to be respectful to the culture.
 Also it’s important to note that Jordan is not hot all year round!
 If you are up high or in the desert, then it won’t be as warm as by the Red Sea in Aqaba.
+Our trip started in the capital Amman, then went to the Dead Sea, Petra, Wadi Rum and Aqaba, before returning to Amman to get our flight back.
+For a similar itinerary check out this Jordan road trip that Arzo did as a solo female traveller.

 Muslim culture, and even orthodox Christian culture, expects a certain level of modesty.
 In Jordan, whilst there is no strict dress codes for visitors, I would definitely recommend erring to modest dress.
 A headscarf isn’t required, except if you want to visit some religious sites, which may require men and women to cover shoulders and knees too.
 Whilst visitors don’t need to cover their hair with a scarf, I would recommend covering up with long sleeves and long trousers, especially if you are visiting Jordan in late April / Spring, when it can get chilly.